BadDebt.

 Bad debt confirmed

-Court-awarded judgment dollars on plaintiff wins across the window — the actual unpaid rent operators have collected judgments for.
+Sum of court-awarded judgment dollars on plaintiff wins — the unpaid rent operators have already obtained judgments for.

 Filings tracked